sagelinae/Brant-Data-Entry/README.md

 # Brant-Data-Entry
 An app that runs locally to enter Brant Data along w/ necessary details and shortcuts to run it.

 How To Work Brant Entry word doc gives simple explanations in progress to run this app on your own device.
+Open this to find step by step instructions on how to save these files and use them yourself :)

 Combine_files.R is to combine files into one if people entered data on multiple devices